SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 |? – Present|<a href="https://www.mbts.edu/about/faculty/matthew-barrett/" style="color:black;">Matthew Barrett (Ph.D., SBTS)</a><br>[▫️ Reformation Theology](https://amzn.to/3GmDCMn)|
 |? – Present|<a href="https://rts.edu/people/dr-michael-allen/" style="color:black;">R. Michael Allen (Ph.D.
 Wheaton)</a><br>[▫️ Christian Dogmatics](https://amzn.to/41b8FCQ)<br>[▫️ Reformation Theology](https://amzn.to/3GmDCMn)|
 |? – Present|<a href="https://rts.edu/people/dr-scott-r-swain/" style="color:black;">Scott R. Swain (Ph.D.
 Trinity)</a><br>[▫️ Christian Dogmatics](https://amzn.to/41b8FCQ)<br>[▫️ Reformation Theology](https://amzn.to/3GmDCMn)|

+I'm also placing Dr. Walter Martin here based on what he said in his book

+- Dr. Walter Martin (Ph.D., California Coast)
+    - The "father" of the counter-cult movement.
+    - Martin was an American Baptist who held 4 earned degrees.
+    - Believed in the continuation of the charismatic spiritual gifts.
+    - Did not believe in the rapture
+    - *"OK, I am a **charismatic Baptist—just like Calvin, Luther, Zwingli, Knox—all the reformers**.
+I believe the gifts of the Spirit are here until Jesus Christ returns.
+I am a true Charismatic. ...
+I am willing to receive from the Holy Spirit any gift He wants to give me, and anybody that is not, is an extremely foolish Christian.”"* &mdash; The Kingdom of the Occult. p.
+685.

 <!-- | Historical Scholars | Years | Positions |
 | --- | --- | --- |